-- 1. Books and Magazines Retail Customers : The customers are general readers and working people.
-The Company distributes books and magazines through the network of SE-ED Book Center's 526 branches with 414 branches still operating including 3 branches for network bookstores (as of December 31, 2016) and on www.se-ed.com and m.se-ed.com which the centers of books and entertainment for family and working people, located in shopping centers and supercenter in Bangkok and other provinces and also in the higher educational institutes. - 2.
-Books and Magazines Wholesale Customers : This group of customers is accounted for around 4,600 different stores.
+- 1. Books and Magazines Retail Customers: The customers are general readers and working people.
+The Company distributes books and magazines through the network of SE-ED Book Center's 530 branches with 394 branches still operating including 3 branches for network bookstores (as of December 31, 2017) and on www.se-ed.com and m.se-ed.com which the centers of books and entertainment for family and working people, located in shopping centers and supercenter in Bangkok and other provinces and also in the higher educational institutes. - 2.
+Books and Magazines Wholesale Customers: This group of customers is accounted for around 4,600 different stores.
 The Company is responsible for distributing all books and magazines that the Company has the sole rights to distribute to all the bookshops in Bangkok and other provinces, as found appropriate. - However, for the distribution of magazines published by SE-ED, the Company uses several transportation companies in each region to distribute to bookshops. - For the circulation and distribution to stores in Bangkok and around its vicinity, using its own transportation for distribution, the Company utilizes the "Standing Order" distribution system, a combination of consignment and non-returnable sales system.
-For most of booksellers in other provinces, the Company uses private transportation company for distribution, a non -returnable sales system has been applied with a limit of returnable quantities. - Advertisers Major companies in the industrial circle including the computer and electronic circle are both regular and non-regular advertisers in the Company's monthly magazines.
-Competition room for the market to expand.
-As a result there were more business operators entering the book and magazine publishing and bookselling businesses, causing more competitions.
-It was one of the factors that help enlarge the market size in no time.
+For most of booksellers in other provinces, the Company uses private transportation company for distribution, a non -returnable sales system has been applied with a limit of returnable quantities. - 3.
+Advertisers Major companies in the industrial circle including the computer and electronic circle are both regular and non-regular advertisers in the Company's monthly magazines.